Our spirits Connect with Moosewah

 Reflections on What We Leave These Spaces With

 J-Shine’s Healing Through Moose Hide Tanning camp offers much more than a space to learn a new skill.
-It provides an opportunity for collective healing, cultural resurgence, and community care.
-The teachings, stories, and relationships built during those six days will ripple far beyond the camp itself – strengthening our communities and spirits.
-By supporting knowledge keepers like J-Shine Design and creating opportunities for Indigenous peoples to reconnect with land, culture, our spirits and each other, we help build lasting resilience among our communities.
-Cultural revitalization through camps like this ensures that traditions are not only remembered but lived, loved, and passed down, and taught with a love that can be appreciated for generations to come.
+It provides an opportunity for collective healing, cultural sharing and new relationships.
+The teachings, stories, and relationships built during those six days will ripple far beyond the camp itself – strengthening our communities and spirits, while planting the seed for necessary foundations so that participants can take their skills and potentially even bring hide tanning back to their own families, homefires and communities.
+By supporting community leaders like J-Shine Design and creating opportunities for Indigenous peoples to reconnect with land, culture, our spirits and each other, we help build lasting strength and confidence among our communities.
+Cultural revitalization through camps like this ensures that traditions are not only remembered but lived, loved, and passed down for generations to come.
+Supporting Projects like Healing Through Moose Hide is bigger than preserving culture, but it is also about continuing to build the worlds we want to live in.

 Call to Action: Support J-Shine Designs